CS5704-VT/Workshops/Testing/Mutants.md

 ## Mutation Testing

 Mutation testing is a form of whitebox testing that involves modifying the program in small ways.
-Each chaned version of the code is called a _mutant_, which causes the behavior of the original version to differ from the mutant version, and tests should be able to detect and reject mutants.
+Each changed version of the code is called a _mutant_, which causes the behavior of the original version to differ from the mutant version, and tests should be able to detect and reject mutants.

 **Mutant operators** are classes of mutations for automatically edit programs.
 These can differ based on the difficulty of the tests, etc. Examples of mutation operators include:
 * Statement deletion (removing line(s) of code)